-Our CPF is a mandatory savings scheme for our retirement, housing, healthcare and other needs.
-In Singapore, we and employers take an active role in providing for our social security by contributing a percentage of our monthly salary to our CPF accounts, depending on our age and income level.
+Our CPF is a mandatory savings scheme for our retirement, housing, healthcare and other needs in Singapore.
+We (employees) and employers take an active role in providing for our social security by contributing a percentage of our monthly salary to our CPF accounts.

-This way, we are forced to save a portion of our salary to pay for the important expenses in our lives, including to buy a home, pay for medical treatments and afford a basic retirement when the time comes.
+This forces us to save a portion of our salary to pay for important expenses in our lives, including buying a home, paying for medical treatments and affording a basic retirement when the time comes.
+There are also other things we can do with our CPF savings, such as paying for a loved one’s education or investing.

-The government plays its part by paying us a guaranteed risk-free interest rate of between 2.5% per annum and 6.0% per annum, depending on our age and account type.
-While not definite, the government also periodically makes top-ups to individuals’ accounts.
+The government plays its part by paying us a guaranteed risk-free floor interest rate of between 2.5% per annum and 4.0% per annum, depending on our account type.
+This can go higher as it tracks market interest rates.
+Currently, our Special Account and MediSave Account balances earn 4.04%.

 How Do CPF Contributions Work?

-When we start working in Singapore, we have to contribute a percentage of our salary to our CPF accounts.
-We do not have to do anything as our employer will directly deduct this amount out of our salary each month.
-Our employers must also contribute a percentage of our salary to our CPF accounts.
-This sum is added to our CPF contributions and credited to our CPF accounts each month.
+When we work in Singapore, we have to contribute a percentage of our salary to our CPF accounts.
+We do not have to do anything as employers are responsible for directly deducting this amount from our salary each month.
+Our employers must also contribute a separate percentage of our salary to our CPF accounts each month.
+This Employer’s CPF contributions is added to our Employee’s CPF contributions, and credited to our CPF accounts each month.

-These contributions are a fixed percentage of our salary, and are dependent on our age group and subjected to salary caps and Annual Limit.
-What this also means is that we need to be gainfully employed in Singapore to start growing our CPF accounts.
+These contributions are a fixed percentage of our salary, but are dependent on our age group and subjected to salary caps and the CPF Annual Limit.
+What this also means is that we need to be gainfully employed in Singapore to meaningfully grow our CPF accounts.

 How Much Do I Need To Contribute To My CPF Each Month?

-When we turn 55, our employee contribution rates start to decline till we turn 65.
-There are several ways to look at this, 1) we may start to earn less as our skill set become outdated compared to younger employees or 2) we may want to work less after setting aside enough for our retirement or due to poorer health.
+When we turn 55, our CPF contribution rates start to decline till we turn 70.
+There are several ways to look at this.
+We may start to earn less as our skill set becomes outdated compared to younger employees, or we have already hit certain milestones such as setting aside our retirement sum at 55 and likely require less CPF contributions.

 If we earn less than $500, but more than $50, a month, we do not have to make employee CPF contributions.
 Only our employers have to pay their share of CPF contributions to our CPF accounts.
-This is especially relevant for contract, part-time and ad-hoc employees.
+This may be relevant for contract, part-time and ad-hoc employees.
+If we earn between $500 and less than $750, there will only be the employer CPF contribution component (and no employee CPF contributions required).

 What Is The Interest I Earn On My CPF Contributions?